Diseases

 • Mechanism of pathogenicity

-4. the pathology of the agent within each natural host other than humans, ruminants or swine (camelids, yaks, water buffaloes, etc.).
-Identifying these will help to understand the virulence mechanisms which in turn could help to generate improved treatments and vaccines.
+• The pathology of the agent within each natural host other than humans, ruminants or swine (camelids, yaks, water buffaloes, etc.), and the underlying mechanisms for host preference/specificity.

 • Zoonotic potential